ttu/ttu.github.io/_posts/2017-7-20-aspnet-core-performance-tests-wrk.md

 ---
 layout: post
 title: ASP.NET Core Performance Tests
-excerpt: How to execute performance tests for ASP.NET Core with wrk
+excerpt: How to execute performance tests for ASP.NET Core with wrk.
 ---

 How to execute performance tests for __ASP.NET Core__ with __wrk__.